SarahDavis2/calculator/README.md

 # Basic Calculator
 Calculates basic math operations wth a pair of numbers and one operator.
-The calculator GUI gets input through buttons and displays results with visuals through HTML, CSS, and JS.
+The calculator GUI gets input through either buttons or the keyboard and displays results with visuals through HTML, CSS, and JS.

 Operations:
 - Add.